okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

     Alternatively, use the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page in the Admin Console to monitor the import process job.
 When the job completes, a summary of the import process appears in the Import Monitoring dashboard.

     Possible returned responses:
-    * **200 OK**: The data import process started successfully and returns the following properties:
+    * **200 OK**: The data import process completed successfully and returns the following properties:

         ```json
         {